ARM-software/AVH-SystemModeling/EchoCanceller/Documentation/BLOG.md

 ## The Code Running on the Cortex-M55 Processor

-As described in the introduction, I am running real code on a model of a [**Cortex-M55**](https://www.arm.com/products/silicon-ip-cpu/cortex-m/cortex-m55) processor which is interacting with a digital twin.
+As described in the introduction, I am running real code on a model of a [Cortex-M55](https://www.arm.com/products/silicon-ip-cpu/cortex-m/cortex-m55) processor which is interacting with a digital twin.

-The [**Cortex-M55**](https://developer.arm.com/Processors/Cortex-M55) processor is the first Cortex-M that includes an implementation of the [**Helium vector extension**](https://www.arm.com/technologies/helium).
+The [Cortex-M55](https://developer.arm.com/Processors/Cortex-M55) processor is the first Cortex-M that includes an implementation of the [Helium vector extension](https://www.arm.com/technologies/helium).

-The [**Cortex-M55**](https://developer.arm.com/Processors/Cortex-M55) processor is specially adapted for efficient compute for increased DSP/ML performances.
-Arm is providing open-source optimized libraries like [**CMSIS-DSP**](https://github.com/ARM-software/CMSIS_5/tree/develop/CMSIS/DSP) and [**CMSIS-NN**](https://github.com/ARM-software/CMSIS_5/tree/develop/CMSIS/NN).
+The [Cortex-M55](https://developer.arm.com/Processors/Cortex-M55) processor is specially adapted for efficient compute for increased DSP/ML performances.
+Arm is providing open-source optimized libraries like [CMSIS-DSP](https://github.com/ARM-software/CMSIS_5/tree/develop/CMSIS/DSP) and [CMSIS-NN](https://github.com/ARM-software/CMSIS_5/tree/develop/CMSIS/NN).

 The first version of the echo canceller demo is not focused on optimizations but the integration of all the components needed for the full system.
-Therefore, the code running on the [**Cortex-M55**](https://developer.arm.com/Processors/Cortex-M55) processor is often the original code from the open-source projects without additional optimizations for this specific demo.
-Future releases will make more use of the capabilities of the [**Cortex-M55**](https://developer.arm.com/Processors/Cortex-M55) processor.
+Therefore, the code running on the [Cortex-M55](https://developer.arm.com/Processors/Cortex-M55) processor is often the original code from the open-source projects without additional optimizations for this specific demo.
+Future releases will make more use of the capabilities of the [Cortex-M55](https://developer.arm.com/Processors/Cortex-M55) processor.

 The DSP chain contains a beamformer, an adaptive echo canceller (AEC), and noise suppression.

-The AEC and noise suppression come from the [**libspeexDSP**](https://gitlab.xiph.org/xiph/speexdsp) library. [**libspeexDSP**](https://gitlab.xiph.org/xiph/speexdsp) library has not yet been updated to make use of our [**CMSIS-DSP**](https://github.com/ARM-software/CMSIS_5/tree/develop/CMSIS/DSP) library and thus is not yet accelerated on the [**Cortex-M55**](https://developer.arm.com/Processors/Cortex-M55)  processor.
+The AEC and noise suppression come from the [libspeexDSP](https://gitlab.xiph.org/xiph/speexdsp) library. [libspeexDSP](https://gitlab.xiph.org/xiph/speexdsp) library has not yet been updated to make use of our [CMSIS-DSP](https://github.com/ARM-software/CMSIS_5/tree/develop/CMSIS/DSP) library and thus is not yet accelerated on the [Cortex-M55](https://developer.arm.com/Processors/Cortex-M55)  processor.

 The beamformer is a very simple proof of concept for this demo.

 The neural network is the [Microspeech](https://github.com/tensorflow/tflite-micro/tree/main/tensorflow/lite/micro/examples/micro_speech) example from the [TensorFlow Lite](https://github.com/tensorflow/tflite-micro) project.
-[TensorFlow Lite](https://github.com/tensorflow/tflite-micro) is already supporting [**Cortex-M55**](https://developer.arm.com/Processors/Cortex-M55) processor through the [**CMSIS-NN**](https://github.com/ARM-software/CMSIS_5/tree/develop/CMSIS/NN) library and is making use of the Helium vector extension for this demo.
+[TensorFlow Lite](https://github.com/tensorflow/tflite-micro) is already supporting [Cortex-M55](https://developer.arm.com/Processors/Cortex-M55) processor through the [CMSIS-NN](https://github.com/ARM-software/CMSIS_5/tree/develop/CMSIS/NN) library and is making use of the Helium vector extension for this demo.
 There is also some use of Helium instructions in the TensorFlow Lite [Microfrontend](https://github.com/tensorflow/tflite-micro/tree/main/tensorflow/lite/experimental/microfrontend).

 ### Principles of the Signal Processing Running on the Arm Virtual Hardware